dancortes-git/sbe-stateful-item-reader/README.md

 # Spring Batch Examples - Stateful Item Reader

-Project with examples using Spring Batch
+Project with examples using Spring Batch.

+In this project there are configurations using ItemStreamReader implementation to write data to step context.

 ## Requirements
 You must set a database used for tests in our example we are using Postgresql.